-Following University of Florida treatment guidelines, we at Native Pest Management focus on preventing the ficus whitefly with a systemic product applied to the roots of your ficus trees and hedges.
+Following University of Florida treatment guidelines, we at Native Pest Management focus on preventing ficus whitefly with a systemic product regularly applied to the roots of your ficus trees and hedges.

-Following this quarterly application, the insecticide is absorbed through transpiration into the plant material, eliminating the ability of whiteflies to feed on or lay eggs on the ficus leaves.
+Following this quarterly application, the insecticide is absorbed through transpiration into the ficus leaves, eliminating the ability of whiteflies to feed on or lay eggs on the plant material.

 In addition to protecting your ficus from damage, our targeted treatment methods protect beneficial insects that prey on whiteflies, further enhancing the overall health of your landscape by encouraging biological control methods.

 Coconut Palm Tree Whitefly in Palm Beach – Rugose Spiraling Whitefly

 The easiest way to determine if you have whitefly on your coconut palm trees or whitefly on your gumbo limbo trees is to walk outside and look on the underside of the palm fronds and plant leaves.